 In part because we product geeks are always on the hunt for templates and wanted easy access to them in one place.
 Also, because we’re always iterating like crazy to make FYI better for our customers, who ask us for resources all the time.
 It was a no-brainer.

-But we knew this would be a living, breathing collection we’d need to update regularly, which we wouldn’t be able to do without our most important feat of all: productive retrospectives.
+But we knew this would be a living, breathing collection we’d need to update regularly, which we wouldn’t be able to do without arguably the most important part of our iteration process: productive retrospectives.

 I’m pretty passionate about the power of retrospectives and have written before about how to get them right.
 Today, I want to share with you a particularly lucrative meeting that led us to expand our collection into a complete one-stop-shop that users found even more useful.
 If you want to get value from your own retrospective meetings, this is a good example to copy.